 A Trauma Mama's Attempt at Integrating Fashion, Fitness, Family & Work

 Wielding the lasso of truth

-A wizard, two introverts and one geriatric cat in 2200 square feet
+A time lord, two introverts, a British Short Hair and a Ragdoll in 2200 square feet

 Sometimes even I can't explain my life!